2021 Toyota RAV4 Prime first drive review: The way a plug-in hybrid should be

 Will Toyota build enough?

 Feeling pretty positive about the RAV4 Prime?
-Here’s the reality check: Toyota is only planning on about 20,000 RAV4 Primes a year, initially.
+Here’s the reality check: Toyota is only planning on about 20,000 RAV4 Primes a year, after initially delivering only about 5,000 this year.
 Yet it’s a more enticing vehicle than the Hybrid in every way, and as we previously pointed out in outlining this model’s features and pricing, once you include the $7,500 federal EV tax credit and state incentives, it could cost less than the RAV4 Hybrid.

 2021 Toyota RAV4 Prime XSE